tamarin-prover/tamarin-prover/manual/src/008_modeling-issues.md

 The cause of this is either that the fact is spelled differently (here `Secr` instead of `Secret`) or that one forgot to add the action fact to the protocol rules.
-Generally, it is a good advice to double check that the facts that are used in the lemmas appear in the relevant protocol rules as actions.
+Generally, it is good practice to double check that the facts that are used in the lemmas appear in the relevant protocol rules as actions.

 ### Undeclared function symbols ###